 Is IR35 a concern for the client?

 All the obligations under IR35 fall on the service company - none fall on the client.
 This is an advantage over the old pre-IR35 rules so far as clients are concerned.
+Although note that the government is considering whether to change this.

 Under the pre-IR35 rules if there was shown to be an employment relationship between the client and the worker then the client could have been required to account for income tax and national insurance and potentially have suffered interest and/or penalties for incorrect operation of PAYE.